Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ Final Answer (in order):

 1. Create a DSC metaconfiguration
-2. Copy the metaconfiguration to the virtual machines
+2. <mark>Copy the metaconfiguration to the virtual machines</mark>
 3. From the virtual machines, run `setdsclocalconfigurationmanager.py`

+❌ <mark>Add the virtual machines as DSC nodes in Azure Automation → Happens automatically after registration.</mark>

 ----